toomuchpete/code-sample-example/README.md

 -----
-_Note: this repository contains code that I wrote, but it's not intended to be **my** code sample.
-It's just an example of what a junior engineer's code sample might look like._
+_Note: this repository contains code written by [Pete Holiday](https://github.com/toomuchpete), but it's just an example of what a junior engineer's code sample might look like._